corcorf/tweetl/README.md

 - ETL using python, sqlalchemy, pymongo, pandas
 - Sentiment analysis with Vader
 - Single Docker image with pip-installable tweetl python package for tweet collection, etl and slack-bot functions

-## Coming Soon...
-- Container management with Kubernetes
-- ETL scheduling with Airflow